 Clinician-Scientist, UBC Centre for Heart Lung Innovation

-Dr. Pat Camp is a physical therapist and clinician-scientist at St. Paul’s Hospital.
+Dr. Pat Camp is a clinician-scientist at St. Paul’s Hospital.
 Her clinician-scientist appointment position is jointly supported by the University of British Columbia Department of Physical Therapy and the Providence Health Care Research Institute.
 Dr. Camp’s research is focused on three main themes: Pulmonary Rehabilitation for Hospitalized Patients with an Acute Exacerbation of COPD (AECOPD); Pulmonary Tele-Rehabilitation (with a specific focus on Indigenous health); and Knowledge Translation and Quality Assessment for Pulmonary Rehabilitation.

-Ashley Kirkham is a research coordinator working with Dr. Camp in the Pulmonary Rehabilitation Research Laboratory.
+Ashley Winter is a research coordinator working with Dr. Camp in the Pulmonary Rehabilitation Research Laboratory.
 She graduated in 2008 from Capilano University with her diploma as a Rehabilitation Assistant working mainly in the fields of physiotherapy and occupational therapy.
 Ashley graduated from the University of Calgary with her undergraduate degree in Community Rehabilitation.
 She has worked in the PRRL since April 2012, and is involved in a variety of research projects as well as managing and maintaining the lab.
 Ashley is a professional dance performer and instructor, and enjoys maintaining her fitness and wellness through running, yoga and nutrition.
 She is also a certified Stott Pilates instructor.

 Joel is a Prairie-grown respirologist with a keen interest in the rehabilitation of individuals who would otherwise struggle with lung disease.
 He believes that with the right research and the right tools, we will learn that it only takes a little to ensure that no one with lung disease needs to suffer.
 As a grad student with the Camp Lab at HLI, Joel is working to develop education material that will be accessible and relevant to Indigenous individuals with lung disease, especially those to whom conventional pulmonary rehabilitation remains inaccessible both geographically and culturally, as this will be key to successful rehabilitation and enjoyment of improved quality of life.
 Otherwise Joel enjoys singing bass, gazing at the wide-open Prairie sky and going down snowy slopes on a pair of skis.